diego-urgell/website-violinesPorLaPaz/README.md

 Even tough I'm not a designer, for this project I had to learn and apply some basic design principles, focusing on the user experience.
 In order to create a product that portrayed the organization's identity, several prototypes were created and modified until the client was satisfied.
 Later on, the interface was built using HTML, CSS, JavaScript and some PHP.

 I really enjoyed working in this project, since it allowed me to apply my skills in order to benefit my community.
 I look forward to volunteering more in the creation of software for this kind of organizations.
-The website is currently being tested [here](https://diegourgell.heliohost.us/index.php).
-In the near future, it will be deployed.
+The website is currently deployed [here](https://vfpmexico.org).